 Enjoy a tranquil morning at leisure as the Ocean Explorer makes its way to Belfast.
 An early lunch onboard will fuel you for the day’s discoveries, including your choice of tours in Belfast.
 The first choice is a visit to Giant’s Causeway, a UNESCO World Heritage Site featuring thousands of hexagonal basalt columns formed after an ancient eruption.
 Your second choice of tours is a visit to the Belfast Botanic Gardens, which were established in 1828 and feature rare plants and an extensive rose garden.
 Today, the park is enjoyed as a public space by Belfast’s citizens and students at the nearby Queens University Belfast.

-You’ll have the rest of the afternoon at leisure in Belfast — if you’re interested in perusing the Titanic Museum, your onboard Concierge can help secure tickets.
+You’ll have the rest of the afternoon at leisure in Belfast — if you’re interested in perusing the Titanic Museum, your onboard Destination Manager can help secure tickets.

-Back on board, get your foot stomping at an Irish music session, followed by dinner.
+Back on board, trace the route of the Titanic as we depart Belfast.
+Plus, get your foot stomping at an Irish music session, followed by dinner.

-Disembark the Ocean Explorer, and discover Kilkenny’s many treasures, including Kilkenny Castle
+Disembark the Ocean Explorer, and discover stunning County Wicklow

-After, visit Jerpoint Park for a guided heritage tour that will lead you through unspoiled countryside along the River Nore.
-You’ll visit the 800-year-old Church of St. Nicholas, the Tomb Effigy of St. Nicholas, and Hunts Private Cemetery.
-Then, grab your camera for a sheepdog demonstration.
-You’ll learn the thoughtful and labor-intensive training process the Border collies, the preferred breed used here, go through, including the technique called “the strong eye” to stare down the local sheep.
+After lunch in a local restaurant, grab your camera for a sheepdog demonstration.
+You’ll learn the thoughtful and labor-intensive training process the Border collies, the preferred breed used here, go through — including the technique called “the strong eye” to stare down the local sheep.

 Next, check in to your hotel and enjoy an evening at leisure in Dublin, with dinner on your own.